filecoin-project/FIPs/FRCs/frc-f3-augmented-snapshot.md

 ## Backwards Compatibility
 <!--All FIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The FIP must explain how the author proposes to deal with these incompatibilities.
 FIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

-- A filecoin node should try to read a snapshot CAR in the proposed format, and fallback to the old format to maintain backward compatibility.
+- A Filecoin node should try to read a snapshot CAR in the proposed format.
+A failure to successfully decode the blocked referenced as as the CAR's single root using the schema presented above, a snapshot reader may fallback to the old format and maintain backward compatibility.
+Additional failures to decode original snapshot format would indicate a fatal error.
-- CLI options should remain unchanged to make it transparent to the node users.
+- CLI options for implementations like Forest and Lotus should remain unchanged to make it transparent to the node users.
 - The code change in all Filecoin nodes should be shipped with a network upgrade, and the Filecoin snapshot providers should only start publishing with the new format after the mainnet upgrade finishes to avoid potential errors during snapshot import for node users.

 ## Test Cases